Decision number one is whether to hire an individual or a housecleaning

 quotes.
 Although you may be able to get estimates over the phone, some

-companies wont give binding price quotes unless they conduct in-home inspections.
+companies wont provide binding price quotes until they conduct in-home

-If you do get price quotes over the phone, confirm the pricing by asking
+inspections.
+If you do get price quotes over the phone, confirm the pricing

-the company to perform an in-house inspection and prepare a written contract
+by asking the company to perform an in-house inspection and prepare a written

-Before hiring an individual housecleaner, obtain references and get in
+Before hiring an individual housecleaner, obtain references and check them

-touch with past employers.
-Former employers can fill you in on the prospects
+out.
+Former employers can fill you in on the prospects strengths and weaknesses.

-strengths and weaknesses.
-Describe your job expectations, and ask if they
+Describe your job expectations, and ask if they encountered any problems.

 Write out a job description listing all tasks and how often you want them